atharvasangale7/LoadBalancing/README.md

 # LoadBalancing
-Manage And Balance The Instance through LoadBalancer
+Manage And Balance The Traffic through LoadBalancer